 Media Release 2017 Awards for All

-Funding from Awards from all will allow us to purchase equipment to provide a Youth club to the area and this is something that people regularly asked about and felt that the area could benefit from a Youth Club.
+Funding from Awards from all will allow us to pay for staff members and purchase equipment to provide a Youth club to the area.
+This is something that people regularly asked about and felt that the area could benefit from a Youth Club.

-Through this funding we now have 10 youth volunteers who are all doing a great job at sharing an learning new skills.
+Through this funding we now have 10 youth volunteers who are all doing a great job at sharing an learning new skills and sharing their skills .

 We have on average around 40 children attending each week trying out a variety of activities